 Q6: Is a luxury EBC trek suitable for everyone?

 While a luxury EBC trek offers more comfort, it’s still a physically demanding journey at high altitudes.
 It’s important to be in good physical condition and have some trekking experience, even for the luxury version.
-Consult with your doctor and the trekking company to determine if it’s suitable for you.
+Consult with your doctor and the trekking company to determine.

 Q7: What clothing and gear should I bring for a luxury EBC trek?